cup dried currants

 - Combine sour cream and egg yolk in a small bowl.
 Add all at once to dry ingredients.
 Using a fork, stir just until moistened.
 Turn out onto a lightly floured surface.
 Quickly knead by gently folding and pressing dough 10 to 12 strokes or until nearly smooth.

 - Divide dough in half.
 Lightly roll or pat each half into a 6-inch circle about 1/2 inch thick.
 Cut each circle into 6 wedges.
 Brush tops with a mixture of egg white and 1 tablespoon water.
 Sprinkle with coarse sugar.
-Place 1 inch apart on an ungreased baking sheet.
+Place 1 inch apart on an ungreased or parchment-lined baking sheet.

 - Bake in a 425 degree F oven for 12 to 15 minutes or until lightly browned.
 Cool on a wire rack for 10 minutes and serve warm.
 Makes 12 scones.